 Albufeira is a popular holiday destination located within the Faro district of the Algarve in the south of Portugal.
 The resort, which is twinned with Dunfermline in Scotland, is best known for its golden sandy beaches and mild climate, although its golf courses, marinas, restaurants and nightlife scene also attract thousands of tourists each summer.

-The resort enjoys a typical Mediterranean climate, with dry hot summers and mild winters.
-Throughout the year, the temperature typically varies between 8°C and 29°C, rarely dropping below 4°C or rising above 33°C. Rainfall is practically non-existent during the summer months, when the skies are clear, the sun shines for 11/12 hours each day and the sea is more than warm enough for swimming in.
+The resort has a climate which is characteristic of your typical Mediterranean city, enjoying hot dry summers and cooler winters.
+During the course of the year, the temperature will usually vary between 8°C and 28°C, seldom dropping below 4°C or increasing above 33°C. Rainfall is practically non-existent during the summer months, when the skies are clear, sunshine will last 11/12 hours each day and the sea is more than warm enough for swimming in.
 On the other hand, winters are relatively wet, with a lot of overcast days, just 5-6 hours of sunshine each day and a sea which is generally considered too cold for swimming.

 Thanks to its reliable coastal winds and slightly more northern location, Albufeira is generally milder than the southern coast of Spain, which can make it a much more appealing summer holiday destination for holidaymakers who can't stand scorching high temperatures.
 Not only do these coastal winds help keep the temperatures pleasant, but they also provide the ideal conditions for water sports such as sailing, kite surfing and wind surfing.